Moesif/apidocs/source/includes/collector-api/_overview.md

 # <a id="collector-api"></a> Collector API v1

-The Collector API is a high-volume, write-only distributed data collector.
+The Collector API is a high-volume distributed data collection network.
-Think of it as a reverse CDN.
+It's like a reverse CDN.

-The Moesif middleware SDKs and agents such as _moesif-express_ use the Collector API for sending event data to Moesif.
+The Moesif Middleware SDKs and agents such as _moesif-express_ sit in your code and send raw API data to the Collector API for processing.

-For API operations that are not API collection such as querying the data that's accessible in the Moesif portal, look at the [Management API.](#Management-API)
+Moesif also has a [Management API](#Management-API) to query data out of Moesif and is the same API the Moesif web portal uses.

 Base URLs: